 - Comprehensive Management

 - Undergraduate Concentration

-“So many families today co-own businesses, family offices, and philanthropy.
+“So many families across the world co-own businesses, family offices, and philanthropy today.
 This program helps all family members learn how to work better together and to successfully lead their families into the future.”

 – Program Faculty Director Patricia Angus

-Family businesses are the oldest and most common form of business.
-Yet in today’s fast-changing, volatile, and global business environment, family businesses face unique challenges that are often complicated by factors specific to their structure and to families’ traditions, cultures, and interests.
+Family enterprises are the oldest and most common form of business.
+Yet in today’s fast-changing, volatile, and global business environment, enterprising families face unique challenges that are often complicated by factors specific to their structure and to families’ traditions, cultures, and interests.

 Designed and delivered by the faculty who created Columbia Business School's Family Business Program that enables students to understand all aspects of owning, managing, and working with family enterprises, this three-day executive education program is delivered by faculty with decades of experience advising family-owned firms.

-Members of enterprising families who own shared assets, including operating enterprises, family offices, investments, philanthropy, and more will learn how to view their business situation through time-tested frameworks that provide best practices and lessons learned from academia and practice.
+Members of families who own assets together, including operating businesses, family offices, investments, philanthropy, and more, will learn how to view their business situation through time-tested frameworks that provide best practices and lessons learned from academia and practice.

+The programs faculty's sole agenda is to help family members succeed with their family business.
 By learning together, family members will be able to lead all that they do together more effectively, efficiently, and harmoniously.
-This program is designed to draw families from around the globe who share common challenges across cultures.

 Please contact our Learning Solutions Specialists at +1 212-854-3395 for a personal conversation about the program.